 Shed Cupola Roof Vents

 Cupolas are great for topping a shed and acting as roof vents.
 At times, your shed can become musty, dusty, and even possess fumes.
 If you are storing your lawnmower or other gas-powered equipment, it is a good idea to ventilate your shed.
-A cupola on top of your shed can allow for the circulation of air in your small space.
+A cupola on top of your shed can allow for the circulation of air in your small space and act as a great piece of storage shed ventilation.

 Do you have different paints and sprays?
 Make sure you ventilate!
 Are you spending time in your shed because it doubles as a hobby space?
 Make sure to ventilate!